SCRT-HQ/VaporShell/docs/glossary/New-VSCloudWatchDashboard.md

----
-layout: glossary
-title: New-VSCloudWatchDashboard
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # New-VSCloudWatchDashboard

 ## SYNOPSIS
-Adds an AWS::CloudWatch::Dashboard resource to the template
+Adds an AWS::CloudWatch::Dashboard resource to the template.
+The AWS::CloudWatch::Dashboard resource specifies an Amazon CloudWatch dashboard.
+A dashboard is a customizable home page in the CloudWatch console that you can use to monitor your AWS resources in a single view.

 ## SYNTAX